remnrem/luna-doc/docs/ref/psc.md

 and then performs one or more case-wise outlier removal sweeps, based on a row having values beyond X standard deviation units from the mean for one or more variables.
-The command then applies SVD and writes the U, and W and (optionally) V matrices out.
+The command then applies SVD and writes the U, W and (optionally) V matrices out.

-For a toy example example (i.e. obviously _not_ real data - this is purely to illustrate the structure of the input data):
+For a toy example (i.e. obviously _not_ real data - this is purely to illustrate the structure of the input data):

 ```
 ID    CH   F   PSD